jostarlink/slackbot-api-docs/Documentation/attachments.md

  As fun as they might seem, writing attachment objects is not really that easy, sometimes the attachments become a large object which is hard to maintain.

- That's why we have an Attachment class which helps you create attachment formattings.
+ That's why we have an Attachments class which helps you create attachment formattings.